ngocnguyen309/8-week-SQL-challenge/Case study #6-Clique Bait/Product Funnel Analysis.md

 ![image](https://user-images.githubusercontent.com/89729029/136770283-938ce962-132a-4188-937f-6ec4d1271079.png)

 __1. Which product had the most views, cart adds and purchases?__
 - The most views and cart adds is Shellfish.
-It is clear that vistors usually view Oyster product on our website.
-However, Lobster is the most popular product which people visited our website add to cart.
+It is clear that vistors has the most view with Oyster product on our website.
+However, Lobster is the most popular product which customers add to cart.
+Lobster is also the most purchased product, followed by Oyster.

+__2. Which product was most likely to be abandoned?__